-Normally, slow periods are a great time for a business to refocus and take a look at their brand.
+Normally, slow periods are a great time for a business to refocus and take a look at its brand.
 What processes are working successfully, and which ones might need some tweaking or elimination?
-COVID-19 has forced us into a reflective periods with a pre-determined focus: Whether our digital presence and remote capabilities allow us to keep working?
+COVID-19 has forced us into reflective periods with a pre-determined focus: Whether our digital presence and remote capabilities allow us to keep working?

 Let’s look at a few areas of our digital presence that are worthy of examination and refocus.

 Your Social Media Presence: Birds, Cameras, and the Big “F”